elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_retype.md

 ## Overview

 This guide will help you getting started with changing volume type in OpenStack's Horizon and CLI, by using the retype function.
+> Note: For volumes with -enc suffix it is required to detach the volume

 In this example, we will use a detached volume with the type ```16k-IOPS-enc```.
 Get more information about the [OpenStack command-line client](https://docs.openstack.org/python-openstackclient/train/).